mrl280/prompt-safety-agent/docs/content/tdidf-classifier.md

 <p align="center"><strong>Figure 8:</strong> Test Set Confusion Matrix for Custom Weights with Bigrams and Trigrams</p>

-Including n-grams of lengths 1, 2, and 3 provides a slight improvement in model performance, raising the recall for unsafe prompts above 99%.
+Including \( n \)-grams of lengths 1, 2, and 3 provides a slight improvement in model performance, raising the recall for unsafe prompts above 99%.
 The confusion matrix shows that misclassified positives decrease from 9 to 6, while misclassified negatives increase slightly from 7 to 8.
 Consequently, this is the best-performing iteration of this model, and it serves as the TD-IDF classifier in the production system.

 ## Confidence analysis